Scapa Flow: Scapa Flow Visitor Centre

 The Scapa Flow Visitor Centre is at Lyness on Hoy (from Háey meaning high island) the second largest of Orkney.
 Morning to evening ferries run from Houton on the Mainland.

-It occupies a converted naval fuel pumping station and storage tank and next to it is a round stone-built battery emplacement and artillery gun as well as other decommissioned arsenal.
+The Visitor Centre occupies a converted naval fuel pumping station and storage tank and next to it is a round stone-built battery emplacement and artillery gun as well as other decommissioned arsenal.
 It features a large model of the island, Scapa Flow and of the German warships.

 Scapa distillery, a Scotch whisky distillery is located on the shore.

 Scuba diving

 The wreckage of the remaining seven ships of the German fleet (and some other sites such as the blockships) has become increasingly popular as a venue for recreational scuba divers, and is regularly listed in dive magazines and internet forums among the top dive sites in the UK, Europe, and even the world.
 Although other locations, for example the Pacific regions, offer warmer water and better visibility, there are very few other sites which can offer such an abundance of large, historic wrecks lying in close proximity and shallow, relatively benign diving conditions.
 As of 2010, at least twelve "live aboard" boats—mostly converted trawlers with bunk rooms in their former holds—take recreational divers out to the main sites, primarily from the main harbour at Stromness.
 Diving provides a substantial amount of trade and income for the local economy.

 Divers must first obtain a permit from the Island Harbour Authorities, which is available through diving shops and centres.
 The wrecks are mostly located at depths of 35 to 50 metres.
 Divers are permitted to enter the wrecks, but not to retrieve artefacts located within 100 metres of any wreck.
 However, time and tide has washed broken pieces of ships' pottery and glass bottles into shallow waters and onto beaches.
 The underwater visibility, which can vary between 2 and 20 metres, is not sufficient to view all the length of most wrecks at once; however, current technology is now allowing 3D images of them to be seen.